 What You'll Study (Course Structure)

-Health management courses tend to be principles-based, developing knowledge and skills that can be applied in diverse health settings.
+Courses for managers are principles-based, developing knowledge and skills that can be applied in diverse settings.
 Topics commonly covered include the Australian health system, leadership and organisational management, using evidence and data, and strategic management.

 In general, not counting advanced standing for previous study, you need to complete 4 subjects for a graduate certificate, 8 subjects for a graduate diploma, and 12 subjects for a master's degree.